 Typically, bone grafting can be categorized in the minor or major grafting.

--Minor grafting: some implant sites can have areas of insufficient bone making implant placement compromised.
-Will the use of various bone grafting techniques and materials, of deficiency of this size can ben treatment in a minimally invasive procedure that can often be completed at the time of implant placement.
-This type of grafting will heal currently along-side your implant to ensure an optimal result.
+-Minor grafting: The implant sites have areas of insufficient bone making ideal implant placement not possible.
+Small deficiencies can often be treated with a minimally invasive procedure that can usually be completed at the time of implant placement.
+This type of grafting will heal concurrently with your implant to ensure an optimal result.

--Major grafting: there are situations in which a large degree of jaw bone has been lost due to long term tooth loss, trauma, infection, or congenital disorders.
-If the proposed implant site or sites to not have enough bone, various bone grafting procedures may need to be completed prior to implant placement.
-Bone grafting procedures can vary from using bank bone, to obtaining bone from other areas within the mouth such as the posterior jawbone, or other areas of the body such as the hip bone.
-Once the bone graft has been obtained, it is then placed within or on the implant site, fixated in place and allowed to heal.
-During this healing process, the bone grafting material heals and integrates (fuses) to the surrounding bone underneath the soft tissue, to make the area amenable to implant placement.
-This bone graft healing can take up to six months prio to implant placement.
+-Major grafting: Large deficiencies in the jaw bone can be present due to long term tooth loss, trauma, infection, or congenital disorders.
+If the proposed implant site or sites do not have enough bone, various bone grafting procedures may be needed prior to implant placement.
+Bone grafting materials can vary from bank bone to bone from the patient’s own body, such as the posterior jawbone or the hip bone [see below for graft types].
+Once the bone graft has been obtained, it is then placed in the proposed implant site, fixated in place, and allowed to heal.
+During this healing process, the bone graft material heals and integrates (fuses) to the surrounding bone underneath the soft tissue.
+This process makes the area suitable for implant placement.
+The bone graft healing can take up to six months or longer prior to implant placement.

 Various materials can be used in bone grafting and can be categorized into four main areas:

--Autograft: bone taken from one site in an individual’s body and moving to another site.
-This typically requires creating two surgical sites: one from the area when the bone graft is harvested, and one where the bone graft is placed.
-For oral surgery procedures, this bone is typically obtained from the back portion of the lower jaw from inside the mouth.
+-Autograft: Bone taken from one site in an individual’s body and moved to another site.
+This typically requires creating two surgical sites: one from the area where the bone graft is harvested and one where the bone graft is placed.
+For many oral surgery procedures, this bone is typically obtained from the back portion of the lower jaw from inside the mouth.

--Allograft: this is laboratory processed human bone (cadaver bone), from the deceased registered donor from a medial tissue bank.
-This type of graft acts as a framework for your body to grow and develop new bone over and within.
+-Allograft: This is laboratory processed human bone (cadaver bone), from a deceased registered donor from a medical tissue bank.
+This type of graft acts as a framework or scaffolding for a patient’s body to grow and develop new bone over and within.

--Alloplastic: these types of grafts are synthetic, laboratory made materials.
-These products are substituted to using real bone.
+-Alloplastic: These types of grafting materials are synthetic or laboratory made materials.
+These products are substituted instead of using real bone.
 One such substitute is Bone Morphogenic Protein, commonly referred to as BMP.
-These proteins occur naturally in the human, and act to stimulate and regulate bone growth and healing.
-This material can be used in your treatment to help regain bone that has been lost in area where an implant is desire but is not amenable to an implant in its current state.
+These proteins occur naturally in the human body, and act to stimulate and regulate bone growth and healing.
+This material can be used to help regain bone that has been lost in an area where an implant is desired but is not amenable to implant placement in the current state.